Jesuszilla/TurtleWax/README.md

 # TurtleWax for IKEMEN by Kamekaze and Jesuszilla
 This system aims to provide a complete command parser and buffering system for the IKEMEN-Go engine.
-A minimal installation requires turtlewax.lua to be placed in the mods folder, with each character specifying their own buffering.lua file to determine state setting logic.
+A minimal installation requires `turtlewax.zss` to be placed in the `CommonStates` section of `config.json`, with each character specifying their own `buffering.zss` file to determine state setting logic.

 ## Available Maps
 The following maps are made available to the user.
 All times are in frames: